ahmdtaha/conference_notes/previous_conferences.md

 * Why does unsupervised pre-training help deep learning **#jmlr2010**
 * What is the best multi-stage architecture for object recognition? **#iccv2009**
 * Measuring Invariances in Deep Networks **#nips2009**
+* Weighted sums of random kitchen sinks: Replacing minimization with randomization in learning **#nips2008**
 * The development of embodied cognition: Six lessons from babies. **Artificiallife2005**
 * Semi-supervised learning by entropy minimization **#nips2004** -- A simple and good idea but the notation!
 * The Dynamic Representation of Scenes **#VisCog2000**